 Madiha Qureshi is the Senior Project Manager, Community Engagement and Partnerships for TRICAM.
-In this new role, she will partner with community stakeholders to implement best practices in mortality reduction.
+In this new role, she partners with community stakeholders to implement best practices in mortality reduction.
 For over a decade, Madiha has worked in the field of maternal and child health.
-Most recently, Madiha was the Assistant Commissioner of the Maternal, Infant, Child, and Adolescent Health Bureau at the Chicago Department of Public Health.
+Prior to joining the TRICAM team, Madiha was the Assistant Commissioner of the Maternal, Infant, Child, and Adolescent Health Bureau at the Chicago Department of Public Health.
 Madiha also served as State Director of Program Services at March of Dimes, where she oversaw statewide initiatives in Illinois to prevent premature birth and infant mortality.
 She holds an MPH in Maternal and Child Health from the UIC School of Public Health and a BA in Biology from Mount Holyoke College.

 Stephanie Pelligra, MPH

 Senior Director – Department of Pediatrics

 Stephanie Pelligra is the Senior Director for the Department of Pediatrics at Lurie Children’s.
 In this role, Stephanie works closely with The Mary Ann & J. Milburn Smith Child Health Outcomes, Research and Evaluation Center as well as the Divisions of Advanced General Pediatrics & Primary Care, Adolescent Medicine, Community Based Medicine, and Department of Medical Education.
 Stephanie has her Master’s in Public Health from DePaul University and has been with Lurie Children’s for over 10 years.